 Most of you know I was a web producer for the Fox station in Philadelphia, but fewer of you know I haven't worked there since last August.
 The reasons are still to be discussed, and probably won't be public.
 However, I've come across some interesting and incorrect content from that station while working on my … Continue reading The news where I used to work: Unbelievable!

 Today, it was Matt Lauer.
 Some of you want the newest, shocking details.
 The Miami Herald called the accusations against him â€œcrude misconduct.â€ Less known, it was a two-fer.
 Well-known Minnesota Public Radio host Garrison Keillor wonâ€™t be showing up for work anymore.
 Last week, Charlie Rose went down, fired for alleged sexual harassment over … Continue reading Hey, you accused!
 Would Mom say, wait until your father gets home?

 Philadelphia street signs are different than in much of the country.
 For example, thereâ€™s no downtown.
 Locals call that part Center City.
 If youâ€™re driving, and I wouldnâ€™t suggest tourists do, look for Central Philadelphia.
-Something I just learned has to do with arterial streets.
-They're noted on street signs.
-The city, which has grown … Continue reading Special streets, signs in the City of Brotherly Love (and Sisterly Affection)
+Jan.
+28, 2017: On I-676 (the Vine Street Expressway), just past the Broad Street â€œCentral Philadelphiaâ€ sign.
+I was in … Continue reading Special streets, signs in the City of Brotherly Love (and Sisterly Affection)